KellyT1106FaiberB/Elastic_Scaling-vEPC/Elastic_vEPC/Datastore/README.md

 **Data Store Files**

-The Data Store Files are available online in the URL:
+The configuration files for the installation and execution of the data store are available online in the URL: